 If you think getting your food and drink delivered to your doorstep while you spend a relaxed evening at home on a cold winter evening watching a movie or a TV show with your partner, is a great way to spend your time, you’re going to love this.

-If you love going to bars where the bartender makes you a drink based on your “mood”, you’re also going to love this.
+If you enjoy going to bars where the bartender makes you a drink based on your “mood”, you’re also going to love this.

 Spotify has tied up with alcohol delivery service Jimmy Brings to create the ‘Songmelier Edition’ (love the wordplay!), that pairs a range of wines with the perfect music.
 Each wine in the set (they have an Australian Sparkling, Sauvignon Blanc and Reserve Shiraz) has its very own dedicated Spotify playlist.
 The range was launched earlier this week by Australian TV personality Kate Peck.
 That’s right people, it’s 2018, and if you aren’t pairing your wine with your music, you’re not doing it right.